Skip to content

 5. Percentage or number of women in senior management team?

-3 - The company has reported that it has three women on the senior management team.
+3 - The company has three women on its senior management team.

 • 6.
 Percentage or number of women board members?